BasvanH/habpanel-widget-lastupdate-indicator/README.md

 * The javascript file: **[lastupdate-indicator.controller.js](https://github.com/BasvanH/habpanel-widget-lastupdate-indicator)**

 ## Prerequisites
-* You need to create a '_lastUpdate' item of type datetime for each device/item you want to monitor.
+* You need to create a **_lastUpdate** item of type datetime for each device/item you want to monitor.
-* For each, create a rule which updates the '_lastUpdate' item to the last date it receved an update.
+* For each, create a rule which updates the **_lastUpdate** item to the last date it receved an update.

 ## Example
 This is an example for an battery operated Zwave smoke detector, but it shows the base princaple.